HariSekhon/Knowledge-Base/circleci.md

 ## CircleCI CLI

-Follow the [install doc](https://circleci.com/docs/local-cli/) or paste this to run an automated install script which auto-detects and handles Mac or Linux:
+Follow the [installation doc](https://circleci.com/docs/local-cli/) or paste this to run an automated installation script which auto-detects and handles Mac or Linux:

 ```shell